This is what I learned from loving you: everything that’s beautiful is painful, too.

 I learned to let go of fear.
 To let go of jealousy.
 To believe in love again.
 Fully, whole-heartedly.

-And with you, I learned the hardest lesson: that the same hands that could love me, could crush me.
+And with you, I learned the hardest lesson: that the same hands that could love me and hold me tenderly, could crush me.